kamalpandi/MCA_mini_projct/README.md

   pillow, etc, etc that makes this kind of stuff so easy and fun in Python.
 * Thanks to Cookiecutter and the audreyr/cookiecutter-pypackage project template for making Python project packaging way more tolerable.
+* Thank you for your contribution to the open-source community.
+Your work has made a difference in my project, and I am grateful for the opportunity to build upon it.